 Choose one of these two and customize it for your own quiz.
 This might seem like it’s taking all the creativity out of your quiz, but people take quizzes to learn about themselves, and if you set up a title that promises to do just that you’ll end up with more responses.

 In a personality quiz, the questions are meant to help the quiz taker figure out which personality type they are.
 You are either A, B, C, or D. In a scored quiz you most often receive a score and give feedback on what was right and wrong.
 Assessments are often a combination of the two where an outcome is tied to a score.
 For example, you score high on A, low on B, which puts you in cat X.

 If you write questions that are all obviously connected to the results that will take the mystery out of it.
 Instead, you should make questions that say “How well do you manage your energy?” and it’s on a productivity-style personality quiz so that’s somewhat related but not directly.

 We also suggest limiting your quiz to a maximum of 15 questions, ideally even less to keep the respondent engaged from start to finish.

 Step 3: presenting quiz results

-The amazing thing about an interactive personality quiz is that people won’t have to wait for their results by email or through a calculaton, that all happens in the background immediately.
-People will receive feedback in the outcome, in a downloadable PDF report attached to the outcome, or in their inbox
+The amazing thing about an interactive personality quiz is that respondents won’t have to wait for their results by email.
+All the calculations happen instantly in the background.
+People will receive feedback on the final screen of the quiz, in a downloadable PDF report, or in their inbox.